The Secret to Getting Through to Anyone, Anywhere, Anytime

 I’m afraid your glance will not be followed by acceptance and love.

-I’m afraid you’ll think less of me, that you’ll laugh at me,
+I’m afraid you’ll think less of me, that you’ll

 And your laugh would kill me.